PowerDNS/pdns/docs/markdown/recursor/scripting.md

 Public Suffix List.
 In general it will tell you the 'registered domain' for a given name.

+`getRecursorThreadId()` returns an unsigned integer identifying the thread handling the current request.

 ## DNS64
 The `getFakeAAAARecords` and `getFakePTRRecords` followupFunctions can be used to implement DNS64.
 See [DNS64 support in the PowerDNS Recursor](dns64.md) for